 How to Edit Video with Descript: Getting Started

-Here’s the basic workflow for anyone new to Descript:
+Here’s the basic workflow for anyone new to Descript.

-Step 1: Create a project.
+Step 1.
+Create a project.
 Go to descript.com, sign up for a free account, and create a new project.

-Step 3: Edit the transcript.
+Step 3.
+Edit the transcript.
 Once transcription is complete, you’ll see your video alongside a text transcript.
 To remove a section, just highlight the words and delete them.
 The corresponding video footage disappears too.

-Step 4: Use the filler word remover.
+Step 4.
+Use the filler word remover.
 Click “Remove Filler Words” and Descript automatically finds and removes all your “ums,” “uhs,” and “you knows” in one click.

-This tutorial walks through the basics:
+This tutorial walks through the basics.

 Why Descript Works for Non-Technical Users

-This makes Descript ideal for:
+This makes Descript perfect for.

 Podcasters who need to clean up interview audio without learning audio engineering.